agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded 2.9.0

-     Allow typechecking to quote terms with metas in them, see :ref:`quote-metas`.
+     Allow typechecking to quote terms that contain metas, see :ref:`quote-metas`.

 .. option:: --no-quote-metas

      .. versionadded 2.9.0

-     Block typechecking when attempting to quote terms with metas in them.
+     Block typechecking when attempting to quote terms that contain metas.

      Opposite of :option:`--quote-metas`, default.